If you’re having trouble with one AirPod not charging, read through this guide to get it fixed!

 How to Fix One AirPod Not Charging

-As mentioned, the charging case is almost always to blame whenever one AirPod is not charging.
-That’s why it’s just right to have the solutions focused on this part.
+As mentioned earlier, the charging case is almost always to blame whenever one of your AirPods or AirPods Pro is not charging.
+That’s why it is just right to have the solutions focused on this part.

 Make sure the charging case has more than 10% battery